z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 ```

 This C program references the external symbol _ctiles_ which is the array of
 tile data the assembly language file makes available.
-This data is loaded into
+That is, the ctile data is
+the graphics tile data the program can use and place on the screen.
+This data is
-BiFrost's tile images data area using the BIFROSTL_resetTileImages()
+loaded into BiFrost's tile images data area using the BIFROSTL_resetTileImages()
 function.
 This area has enough space for 256 tiles, although in this example
-only the first tile, tile 0, is used.
+only the first tile, tile 0, is used - the coloured ball.

 The BiFrost tile map is the in-memory representation of what's on the
 screen.
 Set a value in this array and the BiFrost engine will magically render a
 tile onto the screen.
 More specifically, the BIFROSTL_tilemap has 81 entries,
 representing the 9x9 tile grid.
-Each entry hold the index into the tile images
+Each entry holds the index into the tile images
 data area (as set by the BIFROSTL_resetTileImages() call earlier) of the tile to
 render in that screen location.
 So if you set BIFROSTL_tilemap[0] to 0, the
 first tile in the tile images will appear in the top left corner of the BiFrost